 There are many Web hosting companies out there, and each one has its pros and cons.
-I mostly deal with web hosting for WordPress, and when it comes to shared hosting, there are many companies which offer top-notch hosting a WordPress blog.
+I mostly deal with web hosting for WordPress, and when it comes to shared hosting, there are many companies that offer top-notch hosting a WordPress blog.
 Bluehost is one such hosting company.

-Bluehost has created a name for itself with outstanding server performance & in the past 15 years, they have contributed a lot to WordPress eco-system.
+Bluehost has created a name for itself with outstanding server performance & in the past 15 years, they have contributed a lot to the WordPress eco-system.
 Today I will be sharing a detailed analysis & complete review of Bluehost hosting, and you can decide if this hosting is right for you or not.

 Being a blogger, I know that some of the things we look for in a web hosting service are: